 3) helps to maintain a consistent temperature, volume and density of the internal air (viscothermal)

-4) influence the amount of energy loss through the bowl walls
+4) influences the amount of energy loss through the bowl walls

 The even distribution of air temperature makes the drum more efficient at reaching and maintaining a steady viscothermal state (thermal equilibrium).
 Maintaining a consistent temperature of the volume and density of internal air and surrounding external air helps keep the upper preferred modes in harmonic alignment.
 The harmonic alignment of the upper preferred modes contributes significantly to the strength of the virtual pitch the instrument can create.
 Adjusting the harmonic alignment of the preferred modes is what one does when tempering or clearing a head.